 Feb 1, 2016

 Zika-linked birth defects are declared a global health emergency by the World Health Organization.
 Though researchers are working toward them, there is currently no vaccine or cure.

 Jamaica reports the first case of Zika Virus

 French health minister Marisol Touraine tells reporters that Martinique and French Guiana have 100 confirmed and 2,500 potential cases of Zika since mid-December.
 A small number of cases are also reported in Guadeloupe and Saint Martin.

 Ireland reports its first two cases of mosquito-borne Zika.
 The Health Service Executive of Ireland issues a statement saying that neither patient is pregnant and the unrelated cases had recently returned to Ireland from countries where the virus is prevalent, though they declined to identify either patient.

-Argentina confirms a second case of Zika, the patients are a 23-year-old woman who, officials say, was infected in Colombia and a 68-year-old man who was also infected abroad.
+Argentina confirms the second case of Zika, the patients are a 23-year-old woman who, officials say, was infected in Colombia and a 68-year-old man who was also infected abroad.